 Retrospectives take many forms and can be run many different ways.
 Esther Derby's and Diana Larsen's Agile Retrospectives is a great resource on how to run retrospectives.
 The Art of Agile Development from James Shore and Shane Warden has a terrific section on retrospectives we've used as a template for many organizations.

 Regardless of how you run your retrospectives, you'll be gathering up concrete, actionable topics to address.
 Many of those may be negative issues; that's fine.
-Of course you'll find things to improve upon.
-Hopefully, you'll also find positive things you can do more of.
+Of

 Early on I mentioned the importance of involving your support team in identifying addressable problems.
 Keep them looped in!
 Make sure you're talking regularly with your support team, to see if there are aspects of your system you need to shore up with other UI automation.
 (The best thing, frankly, would be to have support in your retrospectives.)